Efrenams9/Efrenams9/README.md

 ### Hi friend! 👋
-Like you can show my name is Efren.
+Like you can watch my name is Efren.
 I´m a programator that studies in Soy Henry, an amazing bootcamp.
 Nowadays i am improving my skills about Javascript, Node and BDD.
 I´m funny to discover this tech World.
 <!--
 **Efrenams9/Efrenams9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.